ocaml/v2.ocaml.org/site/learn/tutorials/error_handling.md

 ## Exceptions

-The traditional way of handling errors in OCaml is exceptions.
-The stdlib relies heavily upon them.
+One way of handling errors in OCaml is exceptions.
+The standard library relies heavily upon them.

 Exceptions belong to the type `exn` (an extensible sum type):